mui/material-ui/docs/data/base/components/popup/popup.md

 ### Transitions

-You can animate the open and close states of the Popup with a render prop child and a transition component, as long as the component meets these conditions:

-- is a direct child descendant of the Popup,
+You can animate opening and closing of the Popup using CSS transitions, CSS animations, or third party animation libraries.

+To enable transitions, first of all, set the `withTransition` prop.
+It will make the Popup wait for the exit animation to finish before unmounting.

+Then, instead of placing the Popup contents directly as its children, wrap them in a function that receives an object with `requestOpen: boolean` and `onExited: () => void` fields.

+Run the open transition when `requestOpen` becomes `true` and the close transition when it changes to `false`.
+When the exit transition finishes, call the provided `onExited` function to let the Popup know it can be unmounted.

-- calls the `onExited` callback prop when the exit transition is completed.
+If using CSS transitions or animations, you can use the `onTransitionEnd`/`onAnimationEnd` events to detect when the transition is over.

-These two callbacks allow the Popup to unmount the child content when closed and fully transitioned.

 {{"demo": "AnimatedPopup.js"}}

+### Floating UI middleware

+If you need to modify the underlying [Floating UI middleware](https://floating-ui.com/docs/middleware), you can do so via the `middleware` prop.
+By default, the Popup uses [`offset`](https://floating-ui.com/docs/offset) (with the value provided in the `offset` prop) and [`flip`](https://floating-ui.com/docs/flip) functions.
+If you provide your own middleware array, these defaults won't be applied.